Hoverflies are valuable beneficial insects to have in your garden!

 However, we’ve learned that even one pollinator-friendly plant makes a significant difference!
 Even regular homeowners can have a powerful impact, namely by plantingnative flowers, trees, and pollinator host plants, providing pollinator nesting sites, and creating a refuge from pesticides.

-10 Tips for Building a Pollinator Garden
+10 Tips to Make a Pollinator Garden

-1. Choose Native Plants
+1. Choose Plants That Support Pollinators

 Not every plant in your garden has to be “native,” but native plants will establish better and also bring in more pollinators.
 Native insects evolved alongside native plants, as did native birds and wildlife.
 It’s one big ecosystem!
 Exotic, non-native plants can sometimes wipe out native plant and insect species, which may harm the entire food web.